 There is a good selection of ways to get to Mersing.
 There is no airport in Mersing.
 The most popular way to get to Mersing is by bus.
 The bus ticket can be bought online.

-Melaka to Mersing: There is a bus services from Melaka(Melaka Sentral)to Mersing.
-It takes about four to five hours, with departures in the morning, afternoon and evening.
+Melaka to Mersing: There are bus services from Melaka(Melaka Sentral)to Mersing.
+It takes about four to five hours, with departures in the morning, afternoon, and evening.

 Kuala Lumpur to Mersing: From Kuala Lumpur it takes about 5 to 6 hours.

-The cost can vary depending on where you are travelling from and off course the driver.
+The cost can vary depending on where you are traveling from and off course the driver.

 Rating 8.6, Prices start from $19 for Double room

-MG Hotel is located in Mersing and is 12 minutes walk from the beach.
 This 3-star Japanese-style business hotel has air-conditioned rooms with a private bathroom.
-The accommodation offers a 24-hour front desk, a shuttle service, room service and free WiFi.
+The accommodation offers a 24-hour front desk, a shuttle service, room service, and free WiFi.